baldus/Hyperion-Operations-Hub/README.md

 > rerunning `./start_operations_console.sh`).
 This allows you to verify that the
 > web layer is healthy before tackling database connectivity.
 During this
 > degraded mode the console automatically enables *emergency offline access* so
-> you can open the admin diagnostics pages and restart services without logging
+> you can open the admin diagnostics pages, launch the browser-based emergency
-> in.
+> command console, restart PostgreSQL, or reinstall packages without logging in.

 ---